Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

 We use a planar vertical takeoff, vertical landing rocket to demonstrate the performance of Select-DPC on an open-loop unstable nonlinear system.
 We show that Select-DPC successfully copes with the nonlinear dynamics and manages to stabilize the system at a given setpoint.
 A custom environment for the gymnasium suite \cite{kwiatkowski_gymnasium_2024} was used as a simulation platform.
 For a detailed description of the environment, we refer to \cite{cummins_deepc-hunt_2024}.

 The right column in \cref{fig:title-figure} shows the simulator setup and specifically, in the bottom figure, three closed-loop rocket trajectories.
-One for Select-DPC, one for standard DeePC and one for Time-Windowed DeePC respectively.
+One for Select-DPC, one for standard DeePC using the full data set and one for Time-Windowed DeePC respectively.
+We use the Isomap-based selection method and ${N_\text{cols}=500}$.
 While both the standard DeePC and the Time-Windowed DeePC controllers diverge, Select-DPC manages to regulate the system to the desired setpoint and stabilize it there.

-\paragraph{Ablation Study} We compare the performance of Select-DPC using the two presented selection methods on two different data sets.
-Both data sets were collected using input sequences of the form
+Furthermore, we compare the performance of Select-DPC using the two presented selection methods on two data sets.
+Both data sets were collected using input sequences of the form $u_{t} = a\cdot u_{t-1} + b\cdot n,$ with $ n \sim \mathcal{U}(-1, 1)$.
+The data set \emph{IID Data} uses $(a, b) = (0, 1)$ and \emph{Random Walk Data} uses $(a, b) = (1, 0.1)$.
+To ensure that a large region of the trajectory space was covered by the collected data, 100 simulations were run with randomized initial conditions and a maximum of 100 timesteps each, resulting in data sets with approximately $\num{5000}$ data points.